At Clear Voice we are committed to protecting your privacy and being transparent about how we use

 The type and quantity of information we collect and how we use it depends on why you are providing

-Private clients requiring an interpreting/translation service from Clear Voice must complete an
+Customers and organisations requiring an interpreting/translation service from Clear Voice must

 New suppliers will complete a Contract of Supply.
 The Contract, application forms, references,